Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes

-where $i=1,2,3$ (the spatial coordinates), and the Greek indices range from 0 to 3, and an overdot indicates a derivative with respect to the coordinate time.
-The above equation is known from the geodesic equation more commonly expressed in terms of proper time $\tau$ \citep{Misner1973},
+where $i=1,2,3$ (the spatial coordinates), Greek indices range from 0 to 3, and an overdot indicates a derivative with respect to coordinate time.
+Equation \ref{Eq.geodesic} can be derived concisely from the standard geodesic equation expressed in terms of proper time $\tau$ \citep{Misner1973}: